 - This program is a community service to the residents of Fairfax County only and is not open to businesses, government agencies, non-profits, schools, universities, institutions, home-based businesses, or general industry.

-- Please note that that there is a MAXIMUM limit of ten large items per residential drop-off (Example: TVs, Printers, Scanners, Computers, etc.)
+- Please note that there is a MAXIMUM limit of ten large items per residential drop-off (Example: TVs, Printers, Scanners, Computers, etc.)

 Specific Types of Electronics:

 - Computers and Televisions - These materials are accepted at the e-cycling stations at the I-66 Transfer Station and I-95 Landfill Complex.

 - Rechargeable Batteries - Accepted at the Household Hazardous Waste disposal sites at both the I-66 Transfer Station and I-95 Landfill Complex and at various government office drop-off locations.